railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 to use this feature), and close the request:

 	#.
 Click on the :guilabel:`History` tab in the :guilabel:`Request` form to see the
 	   original request and all of the responses.
-By clicking on each line you could get more information on each element.
+By clicking on each line, you could get more information on each element.

 	#.
 Return to the first tab, :guilabel:`Request` and click :guilabel:`Close` to set it to \